SkillsUnion/tamkeen-software/docs/1-frontend/assignment/world-clock.md

 To make it clearer which time zone each clock is rendering, add a time zone label next to the date string in `Clock`'s `return` statement.
 This can be any string that represents the time zone.

 Great job on making a clock app that shows multiple time zones! <a href="https://github.com/SkillsUnion/world-clock/blob/clock_component_prop" target="_blank">Here </a>is a reference solution for this section.
-Don't forget to review the reference solution at the bottom of the page to see how Rocket implemented our full app.
 Coding is like writing an essay and there are many right answers, so don't fret if yours looks different.

 ## Improve clock UI with React Bootstrap grid system